Top Places to Visit in India under Rs. 10000 in March from Shimla | Trip Ideas by MakeMyTrip

 One of India's Seven Sacred Cities

-Embark upon a spiritual sojourn to Mathura.
+Mathura is a popular pilgrimage hub.
 You will love temple hopping, exploring the ghats and the lively Holi celebrations.
-Also, don’t miss the heritage structures at Mathura.
+Mathura is also popular for its heritage monuments.

 ₹7,789